xiejw/z/incub/aic/README.md

 ### Staring Project
 This is a very simple pure c code to run llama 3 8B model.

-During the coding, I find it is fascinating to learn so many new algorithm at the coding level, which I only briefly read the papers.

 ### System

 ```mermaid